alexdean/as2/README.md

      4. Use of Synchronous or Asynchronous Receipts: We do not support asynchronous delivery of MDNs.
      5. Security Formatting: We should be reasonably compliant here.
-     6. Hash Function, Message Digest Choices: We currently always use sha256.
-If a partner asks for a different algorithm, we'll always use sha256 and partner will see a MIC verification failure.
-AS2 RFC specifically prefers sha1 and mentions md5.
-Mendelson AS2 server supports a number of other algorithms.
+     6. Hash Function, Message Digest Choices: We currently always use sha256 for signing.
+Since [#20](https://github.com/alexdean/as2/pull/20) we have supported allowing partners to request which algorithm we use for MIC generation in MDNs.
-       (sha256, sha512, etc)
   2. AS2 partners may agree to use separate certificates for data encryption and data signing.
      We do not support separate certificates for these purposes.